How To Use A Green Screen

 If you are a filmmaker or content creator, you should take a look at Epidemic Sound, a music-licensing platform with the biggest library of songs and sound effects in the market!
 Follow the link below and grab one free month of music and sound effects!

-What is a Green Screen?
+What Is a Green Screen?

 A green screen is a special effects technique that allows filmmakers and videographers to composite two separate shots together in post-production.
 It works by using a green-colored backdrop as a visual placeholder, which can then be replaced with any other desired background in post-production.